 Greta knows that all the A&Es in south east London offer the same quality of care so she goes to her closest centre.

-She is greeted in the departed by an experienced nurse who asses her using a checklist and makes a quick decision to stream her into the Emergency Department (ED).
+She is greeted in the departed by an experienced nurse who assesses her using a checklist and makes a quick decision to stream her into the Emergency Department (ED).

 The ED is busy but not overwhelmed because up to 40% of patients attending the A&E are streamed by the nurse to the on-site GP-led urgent care centre.

-In the department, Greta is seen by a doctor to asses what tests and treatment she needs.
+In the department, Greta is seen by a doctor to assess what tests and treatment she needs.
 This includes a set of questions to ensure she doesn't have any additional mental health needs.

 Greta has an x-ray that shows that her arm is not broken.
 She is given some painkillers, advised to rest for a few days, and seek help from her local pharmacy if she needs any more advice.
 She is discharged from the department within four hours.